-- 5 trillion single-use plastic bags are used worldwide every year.
+- Five trillion single-use plastic bags are used worldwide every year.

-- Half of all plastic that is produced is specifically designed to be used only once and then thrown away.
+- Half of all produced plastic is specifically designed to be used only once and then thrown away.

 The Impact of Plastic Pollution on the Ocean

 Plastics are persistent polluters because of their durability and long-lasting properties.
-While plastics are designed to be recycled and reused, only about 9% of plastic waste is properly disposed of and recycled.
+While plastics are designed to be recycled and reused, only about 9% of plastic waste is correctly disposed of and recycled.

 Impacts of Plastic Pollution on the Environment

 Floating plastic debris is the most abundant marine litter circulating in our oceans.
 The production of plastic and its consumption contributes to greenhouse gas emissions, devalues marine ecosystems, and impacts wildlife and their ecosystems.

 Floating plastics can contribute to the spread of invasive marine organisms and other bacteria, which disrupt ecosystems.
 Floating plastic waste has accumulated in five subtropical gyres that cover 40% of the world’s oceans.